 Regardless of their differences, there’s one thing that Gen Z and Gen Alpha have in common: growing up in a digital world.
 Technology certainly has its benefits; it will be essential to include technological delivery and research methods in curriculum for both generations.
 But it’s also important to consider the effects that digital environments can have on social and emotional wellbeing.

 And that’s why SEL curriculum should be an essential program in every school district.
 Both Gen Z and Gen Alpha students need schools to step into their role of providing social-emotional learning support to help them navigate life in the 21st century.
-SEL curriculum has a proven track record for improving student outcomes, especially when it’s delivered in engaging, digital formats students are comfortable with, such as Suite360—the digital SEL curriculum we offer at Navigate360.
+SEL curriculum has a proven track record for improving student outcomes, especially when it’s delivered in engaging, digital formats students are comfortable with, such as Navigate360’s digital SEL curriculum.